Sustainability Strategy and ESG Model

 [5] Given by the sum:

-- 0.32 Mt CO2eq. representing the difference between the estimated and actual carbon credits associated with offset gas deliveries for Q4 2023 and cancelled in October 2024.
+- 0.14 Mt CO2eq. representing the difference between the estimated and actual carbon credits associated with offset gas supplies for Q4 2024, cancelled in October 2025.

-- 2.82 Mt CO2eq. representing the estimated purchase of carbon credits that will be finalised during 2025 associated with the 2024 offsetting gas supplies.
-Of this, 1.81 Mt CO2eq. related to the gas consumption billed to Plenitude’s customers from January 2024 to September 2024 was offset in February 2025.
-By October 2025, the rest of the gas consumption billed from October 2024 to December 2024, estimated at 1 Mt CO2eq., will be offset.
+- 3.06 Mt CO2eq. representing the estimated purchase of carbon credits that will be finalised during 2026 associated with the 2025 offsetting gas supplies.
+Of this amount, 1.93 Mt CO2eq. related to the gas consumption billed to Plenitude’s customers from January 2025 to September 2025 was offset in February 2026.
+The remaining portion, related to gas consumption billed from October to December 2025 and estimated at 1.13 Mt CO2eq., will be offset by October 2026.

 Business Sustainability

-Plenitude manages its activities with respect for all stakeholders and works to use natural resources responsibly, pursuing a sustainable business model that integrates ESG aspects throughout the value chain.
+Plenitude manages its activities with respect for all stakeholders and operates with the aim of using natural resources responsibly, pursuing a business model focused on greater sustainability and integrating ESG aspects throughout the value chain.

 [2] Includes Italy, France, Iberian Peninsula, Greece, and Slovenia.